Susan Schulten

 Susan Schulten is an American historian, and professor at the University of Denver.

-She graduated from the University of California, Berkeley with a B.A., and from the University of Pennsylvania, with a PhD.
+She graduated from the University of California, Berkeley, with a B.A., and from the University of Pennsylvania, with a PhD.

+Professor Schulten teaches courses on Lincoln, the Civil War and Reconstruction, the history of American ideas and culture, the Great Depression, the Cold War, the American west, war and the presidency, and the methods and philosophy of history.

 She is a current member of the Colorado State Historian's Council.